 A toaster is the sentinel of your countertop.
 It stands a vigilant guard, ready to spring into action at a moment's notice.
 It can't handle the greater tasks of your major appliances, but it is never dormant.
 It shines in those hectic minutes before work when you need the comfort of a warm breakfast but don't have the time to fire up the stove.
 It's worth making sure you choose the right toaster to accompany you in your morning battles for nourishment.
-Below we've compiled all the toasting lessons we learned in our extensive testing process into important factors to consider and a step by step decision guide to help you do just that.
+Below we've compiled all the toasting lessons we learned in our extensive testing process into important factors to consider and a step-by-step decision guide to help you do just that.

 The Perfect Piece of Toast

 Just as their inherent modestness has not shielded toasters from the forward march of technological advancement, toast's status as a breakfast staple has not made it immune to intense scientific scrutiny.
-In a rigorous study that involvded making more than 2000 slices of toast, British researchers determined that the perfect piece of toast is 12 times crispier on its surface than at its center.
-This gives the perfect feeling of biting through a crisp exterior to a softer but not gooey center, and lends that pleasant audible crunch that plain bread just lacks.
+In a rigorous study that involved making more than 2000 slices of toast, British researchers determined that the perfect piece of toast is 12 times crispier on its surface than at its center.
+This gives the perfect feeling of biting through a crisp exterior to a softer but not gooey center and lends that pleasant audible crunch that plain bread just lacks.

 Are You a Fan, or are You a Connoisseur?

 Not everyone is going to care about chasing that perfect 12:1 ratio of crispiness.
 Some people really love their toast, obsess over getting the perfect shade of brown, and are ecstatic that toast has suddenly become a phenomenon.
 These are the connoisseurs.
 If you've ever Instagrammed a photo of some toast topped with sliced avocado and sprinkled with fresh ground pepper, you probably belong in this category.
-Others may simply enjoy a piece of toast in the morning as a quick breakfast, or think that toasted bread can elevate the quality of their sandwiches, but don't fuss too much over toasting the perfect slice.
+Others may simply enjoy a piece of toast in the morning as a quick breakfast or think that toasted bread can elevate the quality of their sandwiches, but don't fuss too much over toasting the perfect slice.
 To these people, as long as it's not burnt to a crisp, toast is toast, and they like toast.
 These are the fans.
 If you clicked on the above link and were surprised to find that there is such thing as a toast restaurant, then you probably belong in this latter category.

 As mentioned before, the basic design of these devices has barely changed since their inception.
-If you go to your local appliance store and look into the slots of a number of different models you'll see a pretty much identical set of heating filaments in every one.
+If you go to your local appliance store and look into the slots of a number of different models you'll see a pretty much identical set of heating filaments in everyone.
 Considering this, it makes sense that during our testing we found every model was capable of producing a decent piece of toast.
 There were certainly models that produced better toast, and some that had some issues in their toasting performance, but we didn't find a single model that couldn't reliably produce a decent and edible slice.

 Disappointing Bagels (Unless You Spend a Lot)

 A perfectly toasted bagel is a thing of beauty.
-On the cut side you've got a crispy field of golden brown, just hot enough enough to melt some butter or warm up some cream cheese, while the other side stays remains moist and chewy.
+On the cut side, you've got a crispy field of golden brown, just hot enough to melt some butter or warm up some cream cheese, while the other side stays moist and chewy.
 This juxtaposition of crunch and doughiness sets off a flavor explosion in your mouth that can bring rays of sun to even the dreariest of mornings.
 To achieve this perfect balance most models have a bagel setting, which dampens or completely shuts off one element in order to toast the cut side more.